Online Application | Frequently Asked Questions | Graduate Financial Aid

 Additional Documents Required for International Applicants

-A score of a least 80 (minimum of 20 in each section) on the TOEFL iBT (or 213 or 550 on older versions of the test) is required of all international applicants whose first language is not English.
+A score of a least 80 (minimum of 20 in each section) on the TOEFL iBT (or 213 on the Computer Based TOEFL, 550 on the Paper Based TOEFL or a 6.5 on the IELTS with no section below a 5.5) is required of all international applicants whose first language is not English.
 Before an applicant can be considered for admission into a graduate program, the applicant must request the TOEFL score to be sent from the Educational Testing Service in Princeton, New Jersey directly to "SMU Meadows School of the Arts", School Code 7640, and the appropriate Department Code in the Humanities category: 53 Dramatic Arts.
-Applicants who have graduated from a U.S. or English-speaking university are exempt from this requirement.
+Applicants who have graduated from a U.S. or English-speaking university may be waived of this requirement.

 I-20 and F-1 Visa

-• photocopy of passport page that shows official spelling of student’s name (submitted at time of application)
+- photocopy of passport page that shows official spelling of student’s name

-• proof of financial support, usually in the form of a certified letter from a bank (submitted following an offer of admission)
+- proof of financial support, usually in the form of a certified letter from a bank

 Submission and Contact Information

-All materials and/or questions regarding the application process should be directed to the following:
+All materials regarding the application should be directed to the following:

 Joe S. Hoselton